 These schools, typically located in picturesque settings and boasting state-of-the-art facilities, offer an unparalleled educational experience coupled with a lavish lifestyle.
 Often situated in Switzerland, these institutions command hefty tuition fees that are commensurate with the extraordinary opportunities they provide.

 All students at colleges like Le Rosey and Aiglon College enjoy meticulously planned yet astronomically costly educational experiences, whether they attend as day scholars or reside on campus.

-Spear’s has collated a list of the most expensive private schools in the world.
+In this article, Spear’s collates a list of the most expensive private schools in the globe.

 What are the world’s most expensive schools?

 Institut auf dem Rosenberg – $170,000

 High above the Swiss city of St Gallen, sits the most expensive boarding school in the world, Institut auf dem Rosenberg.
 Only 230 students attend the school, which keeps class sizes to around eight.

 In these classes, children are taught to develop forward-thinking concepts.
 In the school’s ‘climate garden’, for example, students examine how plants behave at higher temperatures.
 In engineering school, students learn directly from firms such as Boston Dynamics, who take them through the development and potential application of their robots.

 After school at Rosenberg students can explore the 25-acre grounds, and learn to shoot, golf, or dance, before retiring to one of the thirteen beautifully restored art nouveau villas that comprise the boarding houses.